aayush1693/Stable-Diffusion-Image-Generation/README.md

 ## Acknowledgments

 This project is built upon the foundational work of the creators of Stable Diffusion.
+Check out their [paper](https://arxiv.org/pdf/2112.10752).
 I would like to express my gratitude to the original authors and contributors who made this technology possible.
 Your groundbreaking work has inspired and enabled countless projects, including this one.

 ---